How to Handle Sciatica During Your Pregnancy

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“As a result, there can be a lot more aches and pains.
-And sometimes in a second pregnancy, there are earlier and more exaggerated symptoms,” Dr. Starck says.
+“As a result of the weight gain, there can be a lot more aches and pains.
+And sometimes in a second pregnancy, there are even earlier and more exaggerated symptoms than before,” Dr. Starck says.

 Sciatic nerve pain in pregnancy usually comes and goes, but it can also be constant.